 You should maintain compliance not only through technology but through your staff as well.
 Healthcare is a field that is particularly susceptible to problems arising from human error and negligence.
 Any mistakes made by human beings could have extremely expensive outcomes, so that aspect of compliance cannot be forgotten.
 Training will allow any of your personnel who are handling protected health information to do so in a manner that is consistent with the law and that properly protects sensitive healthcare data.

-4 – Examine your infrastructure or HIPAA hosting for technical and physical safeguards.
+4 – Examine your infrastructure for technical and physical safeguards.

-When you set up a HIPAA compliant database, you may use your own data center or the facility of a hosting service.
+When you set up a HIPAA compliant database, you may use your own data center or the facility of a HIPAA compliant server hosting provider.
 Either way, it is critical that technical and physical safeguards are in place (beyond the administrative safeguards that relate less directly to the technology).

 Technical safeguards are designed to secure electronic data.
 The technical methods that you need in place to be HIPAA-compliant include integrity controls, audits, user identification, authentication, and encryption/decryption.
 These parameters will also help to define the steps that are taken for electronic health access when an emergency or natural disaster strikes.